omni-us/jsonargparse/DOCUMENTATION.rst

 Configuration files
 ===================

-An important feature of jsonargparse is its ability to parse configuration files.
+An important feature of jsonargparse is its ability to parse configuration files (config files).
 The dot notation hierarchy of the arguments (see :ref:`nested-namespaces`) defines the expected structure in these files.
-By default, the configuration format is ``yaml``.
+By default, the configuration format is YAML.
 To change the format, use the ``parser_mode`` parameter when instantiating the parser, e.g., ``ArgumentParser(parser_mode="toml")``.

-The :py:attr:`.ArgumentParser.default_config_files` property can be set when creating a parser to specify patterns for searching configuration files.
+The :py:attr:`.ArgumentParser.default_config_files` property can be set when creating a parser to specify patterns for searching config files.
 For example, if a parser is created as ``ArgumentParser(default_config_files=['~/.myapp.yaml', '/etc/myapp.yaml'])``, it will search for and parse any of these files if they exist, using them to override the defaults.
-All matched configuration files are parsed and applied in the given order.
-The default configuration files are always parsed first, meaning any command line argument will override their values.
+All matched config files are parsed and applied in the given order.
+The default config files are always parsed first, meaning any command line argument will override their values.

-You can also add an argument to explicitly provide a configuration file path.
-Providing a configuration file as an argument does not disable the parsing of ``default_config_files``.
-The configuration argument will be parsed in the specific position among the command line arguments, so arguments found afterward will override the values from that configuration file.
-The configuration argument can be given multiple times, each instance overriding the values of the previous one.
-Using the example parser from the :ref:`nested-namespaces` section above, we could have the following configuration file in yaml format:
+You can also add an argument to explicitly provide a config file path.
+Providing a config file as an argument does not disable the parsing of ``default_config_files``.
+The config argument will be parsed in the specific position among the command line arguments, so arguments found afterward will override the values from that config file.
+The config argument can be given multiple times, each instance overriding the values of the previous one.
+Using the example parser from the :ref:`nested-namespaces` section above, we could have the following config file in YAML format:

 .. code-block:: yaml